 https://indiancountrylegal.com/2017-supreme-court-challenge-to-the-indian-child-welfare-act-icwa/feed/ 0

-Understanding Indian Country Law: Protecting Native American Sovereignty and Rights https://indiancountrylegal.com/understanding-indian-country-law-protecting-native-american-sovereignty-and-rights/?utm_source=rss&utm_medium=rss&utm_campaign=understanding-indian-country-law-protecting-native-american-sovereignty-and-rights https://indiancountrylegal.com/understanding-indian-country-law-protecting-native-american-sovereignty-and-rights/#respond Tue, 28 Feb 2023 07:00:00 +0000 https://indiancountrylegal.com/?p=1993 Indian country law is a complex and ever-evolving area of law that governs the relationship between Native American tribes and the federal and state governments.
-This body of law is essential for protecting Native American sovereignty and rights, and for ensuring that tribal governments have a voice in decisions that affect their lands, resources, and […]
+Understanding Indian Country Law: Protecting Native American Sovereignty and Rights https://indiancountrylegal.com/understanding-indian-country-law-protecting-native-american-sovereignty-and-rights/ https://indiancountrylegal.com/understanding-indian-country-law-protecting-native-american-sovereignty-and-rights/#respond Tue, 28 Feb 2023 07:00:00 +0000 https://indiancountrylegal.com/?p=1993 Indian country law is a complex and ever-evolving area of law that governs the relationship between Native American tribes and the federal and state governments.
+This body of law is essential for protecting Native American sovereignty and rights, and for ensuring that tribal governments have a voice in decisions that affect their lands, resources, and communities.

 One of the key features of Indian country law is tribal sovereignty.
 Native American tribes are considered sovereign nations, with the right to govern themselves and their lands according to their own laws and customs.
 This sovereignty is recognized and protected by the U.S. Constitution, as well as by a series of federal laws and court decisions.